jpuskar/windows_sharepoint/README.md

 ##Changelog
+V 0.0.10:
+ - Fixed regression issue in cmd_launch_installer_frag which caused SharePoint installation to fail.

 V 0.0.9:
  - Refactored to use heredocs for readability.
  - Refactored to use underscores for word designation in variable names.